Communist Party of Nepal: First elections and royal coup, 1959–1961

 The party contested the 1959 Nepalese general election and won four seats to the first House of Representative.
 Tulsi Lal Amatya was elected as the party's parliamentary party leader in the House of Representatives.
 CPN also had one member in the Senate (the upper house at the time) when Sambhu Ram Shrestha was elected in 1959.
 When King Mahendra took power and started his own direct rule, two major blocks developed in the party.
 The block led by Keshar Jung Rayamajhi supported the royal coup and the other block led by Tulsi Lal Amatya called for a united struggle against the coup.
 Rayamajhi's position prompted Ajoy Ghosh, leader of the Communist Party of India to advice Rayamjhi to rectify his positions and retain the struggle against the monarchy.
 In early 1961, all political parties were banned.
 A wave of repression against CPN was initiated by the government.
 Rayamajhi had expressed certain faith in the politics of the monarch, something that provoked stern reaction from other sectors of the party.

 To resolve the conflict a central plenum was convened in Darbhanga, India as all political gatherings in Nepal had been banned by royal decree.
 The plenum unanimously passed the line of armed struggle that was proposed by Pushpa Lal.
 Three lines had now emerged in the party, that of a pro-constitutional monarchy line led by Rayamajhi, a line that wanted to restore the dissolved parliament and launch broad mass movements led by Pushpa Lal, and a third line which favoured a constitutional assembly led by Mohan Bikram Singh.
 The latter line emerged victorious, but its sole representative in the Central Committee was Singh.

 Split and dissolution, 1962

 In April 1962, one section of the party convened the third party congress in Varanasi, India.
 The congress approved the programme of National Democratic Revolution proposed by Tulsi Lal Amatya.
 Amatya was also elected as the general secretary.
 Pushpa Lal was in the capital at the time of the congress but had supported the decision.
-The congress also decided to expel Rayamjhi who supported the monarchy, but the faction led by Rayamajhi, who controlled the Central Committee, did not recognize this congress as legitimate.
+The congress also decided to expel Rayamajhi who supported the monarchy, but the faction led by Rayamajhi, who controlled the Central Committee, did not recognize this congress as legitimate.
 The party then split into the Communist Party of Nepal (Amatya) and Communist Party of Nepal (Rayamjhi).